-The Ecobee4 was one of the first smart home devices with Alexa that wasn't a smart speaker first.
+The Ecobee4 was one of the first best Alexa compatible devices that wasn't a smart speaker first.
 It was a clever idea, one that several other companies have adopted.
 However, that thermostat lacked some of Alexa's core functions, and the speaker wasn't all that great.
 Ecobee has fixed both issues with the Ecobee SmartThermostat with voice control — yes, I wish they simply called it the Ecobee5 — and the company added a few more features, too.
 As the top shelf pick of the best smart thermostats with Alexa built in, the Ecobee (5th gen) review explains why it's the one to get.